youngkingtaco/losangeles/README.md

-this is the content of the textdirfile.
+this is the content of the textdi.